Particular/Workshop.NServiceBus/exercises/05/README.md

 # Exercise 5: Message serialization, wire compatibility, and type resolution

-Important: Before attempting the exercise, please ensure you have followed the instructions for preparing your machine and that you have read the instructions for running the exercise solutions.

 ## Overview

 In this exercise, you will learn:

+- how to use messages types that do not use the NServiceBus marker interfaces.
 - how to configure a serializer
-- how to configure multiple serializers to support receives in multiple wire formats
+- how to configure multiple de-serializers to support receives in multiple wire formats
-- how to use messages types that do not use the NServiceBus marker interfaces.

 ## Exercise 5.1:  Naming conventions